 By Ayub Khan, TwoCircles.net

-TwoCircles.net introduces “The History Column.”
-This fortnightly column will feature narratives, incidents, stories, from the past and not so recent past of Indian Muslim history.
+TwoCircles.net presents “The History Column.”
+This fortnightly column features narratives, incidents, stories, from the past and not so recent past of Indian Muslim history.
 Columnist Ayub Khan is a student of history and Political Science.

 It was a hot summer night in 1927.
 An elderly and weak looking man entered a community hall in Marysville, California.
 The gathered crowd of over 800 Indians became ecstatic and greeted him with a thundering applause.
 Strings of sparkling tears rolled down the face of the elderly man.
 He went up to the stage and began speaking with his usual forceful delivery but suddenly stopped.
 He couldn’t utter a word.
 There were wails and sighs from the audience.
 The elderly man composed himself and smiled; it’s glow sent a cheer through the audience.
 But he did not speak.

 A voice that has shaken the corridors of British colonial authorities was soon going to be silent forever.
 This voice belonged to the great, but almost forgotten, hero of Indian independence movement Maulana Barakatullah Bhopali.
 Maulana Bhopali’s life is one full of dedication and service-a fiery journalist, a brilliant orator, an erudite Islamic scholar, a nationalist to the core, an author of several books, a polyglot who knew more than seven languages, a prime minister of India’s government -in-exile.
 He was all this and more.